-Yankel Amarante, 18, is a mass communications/journalism major in the Honors College at the Wolfson Campus.
-Amarante, a 2013 graduate from Ronald Reagan Doral Senior High School, will serve as writer in the briefing section of The Reporter during the 2013-14 school year.
+Yankel Amarante, 1, is a mass communications/journalism major in the Honors College at the Wolfson Campus.
+Amarante, a 2013 graduate from Ronald Reagan Doral Senior High School, will serve as designer for The Reporter during the 2014-15 school year.

 La Spina, Karen

 Karen La Spina, is a film production major in the School of Entertainment and Media Production.

 La Spina’s focus is to draw out the beauty of human interconnection through visual storytelling.